cockroachdb/cockroach-operator/README.md

 # CockroachDB Kubernetes Operator

+> **Deprecation notice:** The CockroachDB public Kubernetes Operator and `crdb.cockroachlabs.com/v1alpha1` APIs are deprecated.
+See the [Kubernetes deprecation notice](https://www.cockroachlabs.com/docs/v26.2/kubernetes-deprecation-notice) for details and migration guidance.

 The CockroachDB Kubernetes Operator deploys CockroachDB on a Kubernetes cluster.
 You can use the Operator to manage the configuration of a running CockroachDB cluster, including:

 - Authenticating certificates